anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * **Seq2seq**
   * Used to generate text as output
-  * Input: recordIO-protobuf, tokens must be integers.
+  * Input: recordIO-protobuf with integer tokens.
 Text files must be tokenized
   * Input data must contain training and val data and vocabulary file
   * Pre-trained models and public datasets are available
   * Training can onle be done in one machine
 * **BlazingText**
   * Supervised method for text classification.
 Uses word2vec
+  * Each line should start with `__label__mouse` (label immediately appended to prefix), and tokens within the sentence should be space separated
+  * The order of the words doesn't matter because it uses skip-gram and continuous bag of words
 * **Object2vec**
   * Similar to word2vec but for arbitrary objects, like sentences with labels
   * Creates low-dimensional embedding layer
+  * Can be used to find similarity between different texts
   * Input: data must be tokenized into integers.
 Training data consists of pairs of tokens and/or sequences of tokens
   * Training: two input channels, two encoders (which network to choose is a hyperparam), and a comparator that decides the output label
   * Can only be trained on a single machine (CPU or GPU)
   * Use INFERENCE_PREFERRED_MODE envvar to optimize for encoder embeddings
 * **Neural topic modeling**
-  * unsupervised method to organize documents into topics
+  * Unsupervised method to organize documents into topics
   * Input: recordIO-protobuf or csv. words must be tokenized into integers
 * **Latent Dirichet Allocation (LDA)**
+  * Unsupervised
   * Input: recordIO-protobuf or csv.
 Pipe mode only supported with recordIO
-  * Training: single-instance CPU
+  * Training: *single-instance CPU*
+  * Observations: documents.
+Feature set: vocabulary.
+Feature: word.
+Output categories: topics

 ### Images algorithms